2ndQuadrant/pglogical/README.md

   command.

   The batch inserts will improve replication peformance of transactions that did many inserts into one table.
-PGLogial will switch to batch mode when transaction did more than 5 INSERTs.
+PGLogical will switch to batch mode when transaction did more than 5 INSERTs.

   It's only possible to switch to batch mode when there are no